I Am David Sparkle

 I Am David Sparkle is a band from Singapore, formed in 2001 as an instrumental collective.

 The band's name is a direct literal translation from the name of a famous Malaysian singing legend – M. Daud Kilau.

-The band released their debut album This is the new in 2007, the single "Nosferatu Makes Me Nervous" in 2009, and the album swords in 2010.
+The band's debut EP, Apocalypse of Your Heart, was released "to considerable buzz" in November 2006.
+They released their debut album This is the new in 2007, the single "Nosferatu Makes Me Nervous" in 2009, and the album swords in 2010.

+The band were invited to perform at South by Southwest in 2009.

 Members

 Currently made up of members who have all served time in various acclaimed indie, punk and hardcore acts over the last 12 years in Singapore.